-Students planning to enter law school may adopt a program leading to the Bachelor of Arts degree or Bachelor of Science degree.
+Students planning to enter law school may adopt a program leading to the Bachelor of Arts degree.
 A broad background is recommended for those preparing for law school.

 No grade below C in a required major course or special degree requirements may be applied toward graduation.
 Any grade below C must be removed by repeating the course and earning a C or better grade.